 If a slip is late or lost, contact the issuer to request a copy.
 Each slip shows income amounts that must be reported on the T1 General form.

-Canadians can access copies of their tax returns through three main methods: online via the CRA My Account portal, by contacting the CRA directly, or through the tax preparation software they used to file.
+Canadians can access copies of their tax returns through four main methods: online via the CRA My Account portal, by contacting the CRA directly by phone or mail, through the tax preparation software used to file, or by contacting the accountant or tax preparer who filed the return.
+Each method offers different levels of convenience and speed.

 The CRA My Account portal is the fastest way to access tax returns online.
 Registering requires a Social Insurance Number, date of birth, and tax information from a previous return.